By Ryno Oosthuizen, Business Development Manager at Glacier by Sanlam

 Tax treatment of interest and dividends

 Interest and dividends may be paid out or re-invested in the unit trust fund.
 Dividends and interest held in an investment account on a platform, such as Glacier, are re-invested and as a result, increase the number of units held by the investor.
 The taxability of these income payments is, however, treated differently.
 Interest earned is included in an investor’s gross income for a particular tax year after which income tax is deducted.
 Dividends, however, do not get included in an investor’s gross income.
 Instead, dividends are subject to a withholding tax.
-Dividend withholding tax (DWT) is levied at 15% on the dividends earned by an investor.
+Dividend withholding tax (DWT) is levied at 15% (*Update: this increased to 20% on 1 March 2017) on the dividends earned by an investor.
 DWT is a tax levied by regulated intermediaries such as Glacier and does not form part of the investor’s personal tax return.

 Tax treatment of capital growth

 Capital growth (gains), on the other hand, is taxed very differently to income earned by an investor.
 Capital growth (gains) is typically defined as the movement in price of an asset over a particular period of time (also referred to as market movement).
 As the price of an asset increases, so does the capital appreciation of the asset which in this case may be a unit trust fund or a share, for example.
 Capital gains tax (CGT) is levied on the capital growth (gains) which an investor has earned when he disposes of the asset.
 This means whenever units/shares are sold, either to be re-invested or withdrawn, a capital gains event will be triggered.
-Natural persons and some special trusts are eligible for a CGT exemption of R30 000 per year which reduces the impact of the potential tax payable by the investor.
+Natural persons and some special trusts are eligible for a CGT exemption of R30 000 per year (*Update: this increased to R40 000 per year on 1 March 2016) which reduces the impact of the potential tax payable by the investor.
 Any gain over R30 000 will therefore be used to calculate the investor’s tax liability upon disposal.
-Thereafter, a third (33.3% of the capital gain will be included in the client’s gross income and taxed at his/her marginal rate.
+Thereafter, 33.3% of the capital gain (*Update: this increased to 40% per year on 1 March 2016) will be included in the client’s gross income and taxed at his/her marginal rate.

 Below is an example of an unrealised CGT statement available via Glacier (either on the website or from the client contact centre).
 We will use these values to show how capital gains tax (CGT) is calculated, in two different examples.